 Trump’s Phony Embrace of Dreamers to Come with a Grim Price Tag

-White House and Congressional tormentors of Dreamers have their own immigrant baggage
+White House and Congressional tormentors of Dreamers want to turn back the clock on immigration.

 At a press briefing on Wednesday, Donald Trump turned the tables on shutdown rhetoric by offering the Dreamers, those eligible for the Deferred Action for Childhood Arrivals (DACA), a path to citizenship.
 Was it a rare moment of grace by our petulant president?
 Not really.

 By Thursday afternoon, White House officials slowly unveiled the outlines of a price tag for this largess: An additional $25 billion to build the wall along the Mexican border and, significantly, the repealing of “chain migration,” which is migration based on family ties.

 Regarding Dreamers, the Trump White House saw the political writing on the wall:

 A new CBS News poll reveals that 87 percent of Americans support allowing immigrants who were brought into the US illegally as children to stay in this country.
 Even a majority of Trump voters support the Dreamers.

 A majority of Americans polled by CBS oppose building the wall, although seven out of 10 Republicans support it.

 Who are the Dreamers?